huangyh45/PhyloAln/README.md

 But when preparing the reference alignments, it should be noticed that the evolutionary distance between the ingroups and the defined outgroup may have impact on detection of foreign contamination based on conservative score.
 The contamination from the species phylogenetically close to the reference species is relatively hard to be distinguished from the clean ingroup sequences, compared with the contamination from the species distinct from all the reference species, such as symbiotic bacteria of the target eukaryotic species.
 If the defined outgroup species is too divergent from the ingroups, a large amount of foreign contamination, especially those from species closer to the ingroups than the defined outgroup species, may not be detected and removed.
 Consequently, it should be better that the users have priori knowledge of choosing the defined outgroup when constructing or obtaining the reference alignments.
 In most cases, the defined outgroup in PhyloAln is recommended to be from close or sister group of the monophyletic ingroup.
 If several outgroup species are used for phylogenetic reconstruction, you can input all these outgroups or only the closest outgroup to PhyloAln (versions ≥ 1.1.0).
 Furthermore, you can set the ingroups in the versions ≥ 1.1.0.
 In addition, the sensitivity of detection can be manually adjusted by setting a weight coefficient, which is default as 0.9 (see `--outgroup_weight` in [parameters](#detailed-parameters) for detail).
 #### The required memory is too large to run PhyloAln.
-By default, the step to prepare the sequences/reads is in parallel and thus memory-consuming, especially when the data is large.
+By default of the versions ≤ 1.1.0, the step to prepare the sequences/reads is in parallel and thus memory-consuming, especially when the data is large.
 You can try adding the option `--low_mem` to use a low-memory but slower mode to prepare the sequences/reads.
 In addition, decompression of the ".gz"-ended files will spend some memory.
 You can also try decompressing the files manually and then running PhyloAln.
+In the versions ≥ 1.2.0, the parallel and storage operations has been optimized and the paremeter `--low_mem` has been discarded.
+You can try run the commands using the new versions.
+If HMMER3 search uses too much storage spaces, you can try using MMseqs2 search through `-j mmseqs`.
 #### The positions of sites in the reference alignments are changed in the output alignments.
 When HMMER3 search, some non-conservative sites are deleted (e.g., gappy sites) or sometimes realigned.
 This has little impact on the downstream phylogenetic or evolutionary analyses.
-If you want to remain unchanged reference alignments or need special HMMER3 search, you can try utilizing the options `--hmmbuild_parameters` and `--hmmsearch_parameters` to control the parameters of HMMER3.
+If you want to remain unchanged reference alignments or need special HMMER3 search, you can try utilizing the options `--hmmbuild_parameters` and `--hmmsearch_parameters` to control the parameters of HMMER3, or using MMseqs2 search through `-j mmseqs` and utilizing the options `--mmseqs_convertmsa_parameters`, `--mmseqs_msa2profile_parameters` and `--mmseqs_esearch_parameters` to control the parameters.
 For example, you can try adding the option `--hmmbuild_parameters ' --symfrac' '0'` to remain the gappy sites.
-It should be noticed that the HMMER3 parameters starting with '-' or '--' can only be parsed by adding space before it between a pair of quotation marks.
+It should be noticed that the parameters starting with '-' or '--' can only be parsed by adding space before it between a pair of quotation marks.
 #### How can I assemble the paired-end reads?
 PhyloAln does not have the method to specifically assemble the paired-end reads.
 It only mapped all the sequences/reads into the alignments and build a consensus in the assemble and/or output steps.
 You can input both two paired-end read files for a single source/species (see `-i` and `-c` in [parameters](#detailed-parameters) for detail).
 Furthermore, if you focus on the effect of assembly using paired-end reads, you can first merge them by other tools (e.g., [fastp](https://github.com/OpenGene/fastp)) and then input the merged read files with or without unpaired read files into PhyloAln.
 #### Can PhyloAln generate the alignments of multiple-copy genes for gene family analyses?